-If you’re looking for a party island, you’ll find one a stone’s throw away from Caye Caulker, over on Ambergris Caye (in the town of San Pedro, to be exact).
+Caye Caulker does have parties, but if you’re looking for a party island, you’ll find one a stone’s throw away on Ambergris Caye (in the town of San Pedro, to be exact).
 Caye Caulker is known for its mellow energy and motto “go slow,” but if you’re looking for a party on Caye Caulker, you can always find one.
 In this post, I’ve detailed the best places to find cocktails, tunes, and high vibes.

 Yes, Caye Caulker is definitely worth visiting.
 In fact, it’s one of the best destinations to visit in Belize, along with San Ignacio and Hopkins.
 This unique island in Central America may be known for its chill vibes, but there’s more to do in Caye Caulker than just relaxing.
 The island’s clear blue waters and warm Caribbean sun will bring out your playful spirit to snorkel, scuba dive, kayak, sip sunset cocktails, and much more!

-A small, sandy limestone island off the coast of Belize, Caye Caulker is known for its relaxed, care-free Caribbean atmosphere, beautiful sunsets, stunning sea water, and amazing scuba diving and snorkeling sites.
-Of course, Caye Caulker is known for its signature phrase go slow.
+The small, sandy limestone island off the coast of Belize, Caye Caulker is known for its relaxed, care-free Caribbean atmosphere, beautiful sunsets, stunning sea water, and amazing scuba diving and snorkeling sites.
+Of course, Caye Caulker is also known for its signature phrase go slow.

 The vibrant coral reefs around Caye Caulker are some of the world’s best.
-So of course, the top thing to do in Caye Caulker is a snorkel tour… Or a scuba diving trip.
+So of course, the best things to do in Caye Caulker are a snorkel tour or scuba diving trip.
 (If you’re not already scuba certified, you can get certified on the island.)
 Eating local Belizean street food, going kayaking, having sunset cocktails at The Split, and biking around the island are some of the other best things to do in Caye Caulker.
 This post details all of the essential things to do when you visit Caye Caulker!

-If you’re coming from Belize City, a standard ferry ride will take about 1 hour starting at $19 USD.
-From Ambergris Caye, it will only take about 30 minutes at the same price.
+If you’re coming from Ambergris Caye, the ferry to Caye Caulker will take just about 30 minutes at the same price.